yw4582/5243project4/README_task3.md

 ## Purpose

 Task 3 transforms the cleaned Home Credit dataset from Task 1 into a modeling-ready feature set.
-It fixes known data anomalies, engineers 22 new credit-risk features based on domain knowledge, encodes categorical variables, clips outliers, scales numeric features, and removes redundant features through correlation-based deduplication.
-The output is a single CSV file ready for supervised learning in Task 4.
+It fixes known data anomalies, engineers domain-driven features, encodes categorical variables, handles outliers, scales numeric features, and applies a two-stage feature selection process to reduce dimensionality while preserving predictive power.

+The output is a compact and efficient dataset ready for supervised learning in Task 4.

+---

 ## How to Run